DanielShamsoddini/ALifeFinalProject/README.md

     Brain: See the above Hypothesis section for a diagram of how the brains are created/evolved depending on the scenario

-    Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan
+    Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan, a larger fitness is considered better, incentivizing movement along the positive x axis

-    Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class In the mutate function there is a
+    Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class(the class for each robot)
+        In the mutate function there is a
             40% chance that a blocks size and connection directions are randomly changed 40% chance that the number of blocks is either increased or decreased by 1, so 20% chance each